Skip to Content

 If you would like to be super-adventurous, there are the Sky Lodges that hang from the cliffs in the mountains of the Sacred Valley!

-Lastly, if you plan to spend more time in the Sacred Valley, check out an affordable Airbnb we mention in this article
+Lastly, if you plan to spend more time in the Sacred Valley, check out an affordable VRBO we mention in this article

 Ollantaytambo Ruins in Ollantaytambo, Sacred Valley, Peru